Test-Time Adaptation Induces Stronger Accuracy and Agreement-on-the-Line: OOD accuracy estimation baselines

-\paragraph{ALine-S and ALine-D} \citet{baek2022agreement} propose ALine-S and ALine-D, which assess the models' OOD accuracy without access to labels by leveraging the agreement-on-the-line among models.
+\citet{baek2022agreement} propose ALine-S and ALine-D, which assess the models' OOD accuracy without access to labels by leveraging the agreement-on-the-line among models.
 We provide the detailed algorithm of ALine-S and ALine-D in Algorithm~\ref{alg:ALineSD}.